16-year-old boy reportedly arrested for insulting Governor Buni on social media

 Police service commissioner calls for arrest, prosecution of Aisha Buhari for beating up student

-Meanwhile, in a move that will surprise many Nigerians, Najatu Mohammed a commissioner in the Police Service Commission (PSC), had requested for the prosecution of the first lady for taking the law into her own hands.
+Meanwhile, Najatu Mohammed, a commissioner in the Police Service Commission (PSC), had requested the prosecution of the first lady, Aisha Buhari, for taking the law into her own hands.

 She said: